Arithmetic Obfuscation

 Nevertheless, automatically identifying AND extracting MBAs from a compiled binary is not trivial so we can consider that this pass introduces a non-negligible overhead for the reverse engineers.

-For these reasons and, in its current form, this pass should be considered as a cosmetic protection rather than a state-of-the-art protection.
+For these reasons and, in its current form, this pass should be considered as a cosmetic protection rather than an advanced protection.

 References